Indiana: Business

-In 2011, CEO magazine ranked Indiana first in the Midwest and sixth in the country for best places to do business.
+Northwest Indiana has been the largest steel producing center in the U.S. since 1975, with Fort Wayne hosting Fortune 500 Steel Dynamics, the third largest producer of carbon steel products in the United States.

+Newer manufacturing sectors include orthopedic and surgical products, represented by Zimmer Biomet, based in Warsaw.
+Among the major service providers are Elevance Health (formerly Anthem, Inc.) in Indianapolis which is ranked among the nation's top healthcare insurers.

+In 2025, small businesses (generally defined as those with under 500 employees) accounted for 43 percent of Indiana's employees.
+While the number of small businesses has increased since the end of the COVID pandemic in 2022, it has done so without a commensurate increase in employment.
+Many are sole traders and self-employed contractors.

+Evaluating factors such as the private sector business creation rate, patent grants, tax burden, venture capital investment and how many top businesses are headquartered in a state, in 2025, US News & World Report ranked Indiana 39th among the 50 states for its "business environment".

 Taxation

 Tax is collected by the Indiana Department of Revenue.

 Indiana has a flat state income tax rate of 3.23%.
 Many of the state's counties also collect income tax.
 The state sales tax rate is 7% with exemptions for food, prescription medications and over-the-counter medications.
 In some jurisdictions, an additional Food and Beverage Tax is charged, at a rate of 1% (Marion County's rate is 2%), on sales of prepared meals and beverages.

 Property taxes are imposed on both real and personal property in Indiana and are administered by the Department of Local Government Finance.
 Property is subject to taxation by a variety of taxing units (schools, counties, townships, municipalities, and libraries), making the total tax rate the sum of the tax rates imposed by all taxing units in which a property is located.
 However, a "circuit breaker" law enacted on March 19, 2008, limits property taxes to 1% of assessed value for homeowners, 2% for rental properties and farmland, and 3% for businesses.